 Regardless of where you decide to attend graduate school, here are a few additional resources that you might find helpful:

 - Georgia Tech Language Institute.
 If you need to improve your English language skills to meet the proficiency requirements for admission to a GT graduate program or you would like to be better prepared to meet the communication demands of being a graduate student, the Georgia Tech Language Institute can help.
-The Language Institute offers an intensive English program, short courses, professional communications courses, and online courses year-round.
+The Language Institute offers an intensive English program, short courses, professional communications courses, online courses, and graduate student English proficiency assessments year-round.
 You can see a full list of their programs at www.esl.gatech.edu.

 - EducationUSA.
 This is a U.S. Department of State-supported network of hundreds of advising centers around the world.
 Each year, EducationUSA advisors provide millions of international students with accurate, comprehensive, and current information about how to apply to U.S. colleges and universities.
 EducationUSA staff also work with U.S. higher education professionals to promote international student recruitment.